 We are a clinical-stage company dedicated to developing transformational treatments for patients with serious metabolic diseases marked by high unmet medical need, including metabolic dysfunction-associated steatohepatitis, or MASH, formerly known as non-alcoholic steatohepatitis, or NASH.
 MASH is a severe form of metabolic dysfunction-associated steatotic liver disease, or MASLD, formerly known as nonalcoholic fatty liver disease, or NAFLD, characterized by inflammation and fibrosis in the liver that can progress to cirrhosis, liver failure, cancer and death.
 Our lead product candidate, efruxifermin, or EFX, is an analog of fibroblast growth factor 21, or FGF21, which is an endogenously expressed hormone that protects against cellular stress and regulates metabolism of lipids, carbohydrates and proteins throughout the body.
+We have initiated a Phase 3 program called SYNCHRONY, which is comprised of three ongoing clinical trials (Outcomes, Histology, and Real-World) designed to support applications for marketing approval for patients with pre-cirrhotic MASH (F2-F3) and compensated cirrhosis (F4) due to MASH.
+The SYNCHRONY program builds on two biopsy-based Phase 2b studies in corresponding patient populations, with a combined total of over 300 patients treated for up to 96 weeks.
 Based on statistically significant fibrosis regression and MASH resolution among patients with biopsy-confirmed pre-cirrhotic MASH, as well as a trend toward fibrosis improvement and statistically significant MASH resolution among patients with cirrhosis due to MASH, we believe EFX has the potential, if approved, to be an important medicine for treating MASH.